What is a Hostel?

 The Hostel is a Community

 Each hostel has its own personality but what all of them have in common is a real sense of community with plenty of opportunities to meet other travelers with similar interest.
 The staff supports its patrons by offering great amenities (and meals), tips on the best places to eat and recommendations on things to do around town.

-My Hostel Experience
+My stay in a Hostel

 With all of the many amenities that was advertised, it sounded better than some hotels I’ve stayed in.
 Lots of free stuff such as:

 - free wifi (everywhere – even in the rooms)

 - plenty of plugs to charge up the phone (ultra-important)

 - coffee and tea (24 hours)

 - dry sauna